Hyperuniform random measures, transport and rigidity: Heuristics and linear rigidity

 \subsection{Necessary and sufficient conditions for linear $ k$-rigidity}

-It turns out that linear rigidity on a compact subset $ A$ of $ \mathbb{R}^{ d}$ involves the tempered distributions which spectrum is supported by $ A$, and those are by the Paley-Wiener theorem a subclass of the analytic functions.
-Exploiting this connection, the following results are derived in \cite{Lr24}.
+It turns out that linear rigidity on a compact subset $ B$ of $ \mathbb{R}^{ d}$ involves the tempered distributions whose spectrum is supported by $ B$, and those are by the Paley-Wiener theorem a subclass of the analytic functions of exponential type.
+Exploiting this connection and the good properties of this class of functions, the following results are derived in \cite{Lr24}.

 Let us first give a condition easy to state in some structurally more simple cases.
 We consider hereafter a \wsrm~$ ~\M$.
 Decompose its spectral measure $ \S$ according to the Radon-Nykodym theorem: there is a non-negative measurable symmetric function $ \s:\mathbb{R}^{ d}\to \mathbb{R}_{ + }$, with $ \S = \s\Leb + \S_{ s}$ and $ \S_{ s}$ is singular with respect to $ \Leb, $ we call $ \s$ the {\it spectral density} of $ \M$. \begin{theorem} Let $ k\in \mathbb{N}$.
 Assume that one of the following holds:\begin{itemize} \item (i) $ k = 0$ \item (ii) $ \s$ is invariant under rotations \item (iii) $ \s$ is {\it separable}, i.e. $ \s(u)=\s_{1}(u_{1})\dots \s_{d}(u_{d}),u\in \mathbb{R}^{d}$, for some measurable symmetric $ \s_{i}\geqslant 0.$